-“Should I go with real wood or composite?”
+“Should I go with real wood decking or composite decking products?”
 That is the question many homeowners ask themselves before building a new deck.
 And rightfully so.
 There’s a lot to consider: appearance, maintenance, longevity, price and the environment.
 Unfortunately, there’s also a lot of misinformation out there.
 But a deck is an investment that can improve your quality of life and increase the value of your home.
 So, to make a truly informed decision, you need facts based on independent studies – not a home improvement influencer sponsored by a specific brand name.
-Here, then, is a breakdown of cedar decking vs. composite decking.
+Here, then, is a breakdown of cedar wood decking vs. plastic composite decking.

 Wood: Cedar is pitch and resin free, which means it accepts and holds a wide range of finishes beautifully.
 You may choose to apply nothing which is your lowest maintenance option, or you can choose from a vast selection of transparent and semitransparent products (note: semi-transparents last longer than transparents).
 With transparent stains, you can highlight the wood’s natural beauty and character.
 With semi-transparents, you can choose a tint that will add drama to your outdoor living space or give your deck a decidedly modern look.
 In short: you can finish your deck anyway you like.

 And you’re not stuck with that color for life.
 If at some point down the road you decide you want a different look for your deck, you can simply restore your deck to its natural state and refinish it the color of your choice.

 Composite: You can select the color of your choice when buying composites, and there are plenty to choose from.
 But there are few refinishing options when it comes to these synthetic materials.
 The plastic composites don’t accept or hold finishes very well and cannot be easily resurfaced.
 And, most composites will fade with exposure to sunlight, so they won’t even hold their original color.